-Dr. Paul M. Horn is the Senior Vice Provost for Research and Senior Vice Dean for Strategic Initiatives and Entrepreneurship, Tandon School of Engineering, responsible for providing University-wide leadership in advancing research at NYU, coordinating research among various schools of the University, and shaping the strategic planning for the University's research enterprise.
+Dr. Paul M. Horn is the Senior Vice Provost for Research and Senior Vice Dean for Strategic Initiatives and Entrepreneurship at the Tandon School of Engineering.
+He is responsible for providing University-wide leadership in advancing research at NYU, coordinating research among various schools of the University, and shaping the strategic planning for the University's research enterprise.

-Dr. Horn leads strategic University efforts in developing industrial linkages and relations for the University and its faculty, promoting an active entrepreneurial environment, and facilitating a globally-integrated research university, including campus-wide information technology.
+Since 2016, Dr. Horn serves as Chairman of the Board of Trustees of the New York Academy of Sciences.
+He leads strategic University efforts in developing industrial linkages and relations for the University and its faculty, promoting an active entrepreneurial environment, and facilitating a globally-integrated research university, including campus-wide information technology.

 Dr. Horn was named NYU Distinguished Scientist in Residence in September of 2007 and Senior Vice Provost for Research in September 2009.
 Prior to his NYU position, he was Senior Vice President of the IBM Corporation and Executive Director of Research.
 In this job, he directed IBM’s worldwide Research program with 3,200 technical employees in eight sites in five countries around the world, and helped guide IBM’s overall technical strategy.
 In his 28 years with IBM, Dr. Horn was a champion for translating technology-based research into marketplace opportunities.
 Under his leadership, IBM Research produced an unmatched string of technological breakthroughs, including the chess-playing supercomputer Deep Blue, the world's first copper chip, the giant magneto-resistive head (GMR), strained silicon (a discovery that allows chips to run up to 35 percent faster), and BlueGene, the world’s fastest supercomputer that brought computing leadership back to the United States.